hkurokawa/code-review-as-journey/presentation.md

 - Does it work even with no data?
 - Is it using the progress indicator properly?

-tips to check
+Tips to check

 - add debug code directly
-- use `delay`
+- use `delay` of Observable
 - Airplane mode

+^
+Next topic is more troublesome.
-^ Only showing data is not everything.
+Only showing data is not everything.
 We should handle various errors or empty state.
+So even if the data is displaied normally, we should check if those handling works.
+To check the error handling, we may need to add some changes or use some settings of emulator to debug.

 ---
 # Lifecycle

 - Does it work after returning from the home screen?
-- Does it support screen rotation?
+- Does it work on screen rotation?
 - Does it work after the process was killed?
+- Does it manage the Disposable or Closable at the right timing
 - Can it handle buttons being tapped very fast?

+^
+This is the biggest and unavoidable topics.
+We need to check a lot of things.
-^ Imagine what you don't want users to do.
+Imagine what you don't want users to do.
 Just do it.

 ---
 # Performance